Quatre

-Quatre is one of the Grenadines islands which lie between the Caribbean islands of Saint Vincent and Grenada.
-It is part of the nation of Saint Vincent and the Grenadines.
+Quatre is one of the Grenadines islands which lies between the Caribbean islands of Saint Vincent and Grenada.
+It is part of Saint Vincent and the Grenadines.

-On March 30, 2024, American YouTuber MrBeast released a video on his channel titled 7 Days Stranded On An Island, where he and his friends lived on the island for seven days.

 Geography

-Quatre island lies southwest of Petit Nevis Island, and south of the larger island Bequia and north of Canouan.
-About 8 km away, to the southeast is popular with tourists island Mustique.
+Quatre island lies southwest of Petit Nevis Island, south of the larger island Bequia,and north of Canouan.
+About 8 km to the southeast is the private island of Mustique.
 It has an area of 1.52 km2, a length of 3 km, and a width of 250 to 950 m.
 The highest point reaches 146 m above sea level, and the average height is 38 m.

 History

-Until the end of Seven Years' War Quatre island was French colony, along with the other islands of this region.
-In 1763 they all were ceded to England.
+The island, along with the other islands of Saint Vincent and the Grenadines, was a French colony until it was ceded to the British Empire in the aftermath of the Seven Years' War, in 1763.

-For more than a hundred years, the island has been owned by the Mitchell family, former captains who will continue to keep a part of the island for themselves after sale of big part of island for resort development.
+For more than a hundred years, the island has been owned by the Mitchell family, a lineage which includes Sir James Mitchell.

 Ecology

 Flora

-There are cactuses and a few deciduous, tropical trees located in the central forest of the island, along with some specimens of the manchineel tree, one of the deadliest plants in the world.
+There are cactuses and a few deciduous, tropical trees located in the central forest of the island, along with some manchineel trees, one of the deadliest plants in the world.
 The island was formerly home to pink manjack trees, which were used for shipbuilding.